 As with Geisha this off-shoot has an odd habit of showing a dark green blemish on the leaves in a random fashion.
 This is just part of the character of Geisha and Geisha Gone Wild and not an ugly maple wart, even if it looks like one.

 If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.I also recommend you join the Maple Society North American Branch both are free to join – you just have to be a Facebook member.
 The contributors to the groups have a wealth of experience and post many photos.

 Limited availability – Geisha Gone Wild is a favorite of collectors so we are often sold out.

-The photos are of the Geisha Gone Wild maple, off our back deck in the display garden during the spring.
-The last maple has the nursery behind it.
+The photos are of the Geisha Gone Wild maple off our back deck in the display garden during the spring.
+The last photo shows the nursery behind it.